 What’s the Weather Like?

 Winters in Alaska can range anywhere from -15 degrees Fahrenheit while the summers get into the 90s.
 During midsummer, the temperature often peaks at 80 but drops off around the 60s.
-Most days are either sunny or are partially cloudy or rainy.
+Most days are either sunny or are partly cloudy or rainy.
 Weather is hard to predict in Alaska.

 Although the rainfall is often the highest during the summer, you can expect a few days of rain here and there, but generally, the sun will be shining.